Theory of art: Historical

 Historical theories of art hold that for something to be art, it must bear some relation to existing works of art.
 For new works to be art, they must be similar or relate to previously established artworks.
 Such a definition raises the question of where this inherited status originated.
-That is why historical definitions of art must also include a disjunct for first art: something is art if it possesses a historical relation to previous artworks, or is first art.
+That is why historical definitions of art must also include a disjunct for first art: Something is art if it possesses a historical relation to previous artworks, or is first art.

 The philosopher primarily associated with the historical definition of art is Jerrold Levinson (1979).
 For Levinson, "a work of art is a thing intended for regard-as-a-work-of-art: regard in any of the ways works of art existing prior to it have been correctly regarded" (1979, p.
 234).
 Levinson further clarifies that by "intends for" he means: "[M]akes, appropriates or conceives for the purpose of'" (1979, p.
 236).
 Some of these manners for regard (at around the present time) are: to be regarded with full attention, to be regarded contemplatively, to be regarded with special notice to appearance, to be regarded with "emotional openness" (1979, p.
 237).
-If an object isn't intended for regard in any of the established ways, then it isn't art.
+If an object is not intended for regard in any of the established ways, then it is not art.